Kereama Taepa, 2015

 Tichi (pronounced tiki) references modern technology, though made from the ages old cast bronze making process.

-Some may see Tichi in the traditional cultural context as a symbol of fertility providing notions of genealogy and continuance while others may look to the pixilation of Tichi and its relationship to current technologies and the way we now live our lives through computers.
+Some may see Tichi in the traditional cultural context as a symbol of fertility providing notions of genealogy and continuance while others may look to the pixilation of Tichi and its relationship to current technologies and the way we now live our lives through relationships mediated by digital channels.

-The sculpture cost $80,000.
-However that total was to be offset by money raised from sale of the maquettes of sculpture proposals by three finalists selected, one being a maquette of Tichi.
+The sculpture cost $80,000, which was offset by money raised from sale of the maquettes of sculpture proposals by three finalists selected, one being a maquette of Tichi.